petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3/liferay-self-hosted.md

 ---
 uuid: e510a6a1-8be4-4a05-8170-6a69577db3af
 ---

-# Installing Liferay Self-Hosted
+# Liferay Self-Hosted

+At a high level:
+* Download a Liferay Tomcat bundle.
+Set your `[Liferay_Home]` folder, configure your database, and start Liferay.
+* To upgrade, download a new Liferay Tomcat bundle and start up Liferay.
+Point the new version to your `[Liferay_Home]` folder and database.
+Restart Liferay with the new version.

+## Initial Setup

 You can install Liferay DXP or Liferay Portal on any [supported application server](https://help.liferay.com/hc/en-us/articles/4411310034829-Liferay-DXP-7-4-Compatibility-Matrix#application-server).
 The Tomcat Bundle includes the Apache Tomcat application server with Liferay DXP/Portal pre-deployed.
-It’s the easiest, fastest way to install Liferay on premises.
+It’s the easiest, fastest way to install Liferay.

-## Prerequisites
+### Prerequisites

 A Java JDK 11 is required.
 See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/4411310034829-Liferay-DXP-7-4-Compatibility-Matrix) to choose a JDK.
 See [JVM Configuration](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/reference/jvm-configuration?p_l_back_url=https%3A%2F%2Flearn.liferay.com%2F) for recommended settings.

-## Download
+### Download

 1. Go to the [Help Center](https://customer.liferay.com/downloads) (subscription) or [Community Downloads](https://www.liferay.com/downloads-community).